jkenger/ken/README.md

 - 📝 What project I'm currently doing:

-   - Jobify (React Query integration)
+   - Pread.me: Readme Editor with AI Integration

 - 📫 How to reach me: &nbsp;